ishepard/pydriller/README.md

 # PyDriller

-PyDriller is a Python framework that helps developers in analyzing GitPython repositories.
+PyDriller is a Python framework that helps developers in analyzing GitGP repositories.
 With PyDriller you can easily extract information such as commits, developers, modifications, diffs, and source codes.

 ![Alt Text](https://ishepard.github.io/images/mygif.gif)